 Once stable, record 3 TEER measurements per transwell insert, including the insert without cells.
 Take an average of the measurements for each insert.

-Calculate the corrected TEER value by subtracting the average measurement of the experimental wells from the average measurements of the blank well and then multiplying it by the surface area of the insert to determine the resistance of the epithelial barrier (TEER [Ω.cm2] = [Rcell layer – Rblank] × Area).
+Calculate the corrected TEER value by subtracting the average measurement of the blank wells from the average measurements of the experimental well and then multiplying it by the surface area of the insert to determine the resistance of the epithelial barrier (TEER [Ω.cm2] = [Rcell layer – Rblank] × Area).

 REPRESENTATIVE RESULTS: